Tuesday, March 31, 2020

 Being generous, Caesar may have been trying to describe some form of copper- or iron-based pigment that the local Britons may have used to 'paint' or 'tattoo' their fair skins.
 Yet even this is a stretch as we shall discover.
 It is also worth noting that Caesar’s operations (not really an 'invasion' but a 'reconnaissance-in-force') only extended to the county of Kent and the Thames Valley in southeast Britain.
 The Romans would have encountered a fairly limited pool of indigenous people from which Caesar could attribute the practice of body-painting to 'All Britons'.
 Just as important, his Commentaries were written more than 300 years before the first mention of the 'painted ones', or Picts, appear in history.
 So, despite a highly evocative image, we cannot, in good faith, use Caesar’s account of his short time in Britain as reliable evidence.

 Woad: What is it good for?
 Lambert (2004) notes that Woad makes a wonderful indigo coloured dye for materials, a safe, biodegradable natural ink, and is also quite useful as a wood preservative apparently.
 What Mr Lambert is at pains to stress is that it is not good as a body paint or tattoo ink.
 From his own experiments, Lambert (2004) reports it is extremely caustic such that if used as tattoo ink it literally burns itself to the skin’s surface, and although it heals quickly, an excessive amount of scar tissue can result.
 Sadly, none of the scarring is coloured blue.
 Put simply - don’t try this at home!
 Moreover, reading on-line the experiences of those who have been keen to achieve the 'authentic' ancient British look, both Lambert (2004) and O'Brien (2018) report that as a body paint Woad streaks easily, or simply dries too quickly and flakes off the skin.
 Rather than producing the mysterious swirling patterns of common folklore, Woad dye does not even seem to stain the skin very effectively at all.
-The image one is left with is hardly that of the battle hardened, tattooed and fearsome warrior à la Hollywood’s 'Braveheart', 'King Arthur' or 'The Eagle'; more one of tear-streaked mascara!
+The impression one is left with is hardly that of the battle hardened, tattooed and fearsome warrior à la Hollywood’s 'Braveheart', 'King Arthur' or 'The Eagle' (where the pictured actors Mel Gibson, Keira Knightly and Olga Kurylenko all wore cosmetic body-paint).
+Rather, it is more an image of tear-streaked mascara!

 Another accepted 'fact' often cited centres on the belief that Woad would have been used for its medicinal and psychoactive properties.
 Once again, it is often asserted that the Britons/Picts painted themselves all over with Woad, which put them into an altered state of mind for fighting and equally kept their wounds from becoming infected.
 Yet, once more, neither of these 'facts' can be substantiated.